Best Steps Of Growing Calla Lilies In Containers

-These hardy lilies thrive in warm, humid settings and can also be grown in containers inside.
-They prefer full or partial sun and bloom in the middle to late summer.
+These hardy lilies thrive in warm, humid settings and can also be grown inside containers.
+They prefer full or partial sun and bloom in mid to late summer.

 Growing Calla Lilies In Containers

-If you look the right way, you can see that the whole world is a garden.”– Frances Hodgson Burnett
+If you look right, you can see that the whole world is a garden.”– Frances Hodgson Burnett.

-To keep calla lilies flowering, they need rich, wet, well-drained soil.
-Calla lilies are commonly found growing around ponds and can survive a damp soil environment.
+They need rich, wet, well-drained soil to keep calla lilies flowering.
+Calla lilies grow around ponds and can survive a damp soil environment.
 Allowing these plants to grow damp can result in root rot, so exercise caution.
 Before planting your flowers, enrich your soil with organic matter to boost nutritional density.

-Calla lilies can grow up to 4 feet tall, a tall, narrow pot is preferable to a large, shallow one.
-Any material, from plastic to porcelain, will suffice as long as it provides support and does not easily tip.
+Calla lilies can grow up to 4 feet tall.
+A tall, narrow pot is preferable to a large, shallow one.
+Any material, from plastic to porcelain, will suffice if it provides support and does not tip easily.
 While calla lilies enjoy a lot of water, they still need good drainage to stay healthy and free of mildew and root rot.
 Select a pot with holes in the bottom and place it in a tray, or buy a matching pot and tray set for the lily.

 Propagation By Seeds

 - Callas are best propagated by rhizome division, but seeds are equally effective.
-Flowers from seed-grown plants, on the other hand, can take up to three years to appear.
+On the other hand, flowers from seed-grown plants can take up to three years to appear.

 - When handling any part of Zantedeschia, remember to wear gloves to protect your skin from the possibly harmful and irritating substances it contains.